Howard McMinn Manzanita

 Manzanitas: Cultivars of California and Oregon species are mostly thriving in our dry, sandy soil (outperforming the native Hairy Manzanita), but benefit from occasional N fertilizer.
 The deer absolutely leave them alone.
 They are gorgeous, too.

-Madronas: A favorite "broadleaf evergreen" native trees that likes dry, nutrient-poor soil.
+Madronas: A favorite native "broadleaf evergreen" tree that likes dry, nutrient-poor soil.
 (Related strawberry trees, from the Mediterranean, do great in local conditions but get eaten by deer.)

 Evergreen huckleberries: Carefree evergreen shrubs for hedgerows/privacy, which also provide wildlife habitat and berries, and they seem entirely deer resistant.